syncfusion-content/winui-docs/winui/Cartesian-Charts/FastCharts/Fast-Column.md

 ---
 layout: post
 title: Fast Column Series in WinUI Chart control | Syncfusion
-description: Learn here all about Fast Bitmap Series feature of Syncfusion WinUI Chart(SfCartesianChart) control and more.
+description: Learn here all about Fast Column Bitmap Series of Syncfusion WinUI Chart (SfCartesianChart) control and more.
 platform: WinUI
 control: SfCartesianChart
 documentation: ug
 ---

-# Fast Column Chart in WinUI Chart (SfCartesianChart)
+# Fast Column Chart in WinUI (SfCartesianChart)

 A fast column chart is a special kind of series that can render a collection with huge number of data points using `WriteableBitmap`.
 [FastColumnBitmapSeries]() is used to boost up the performance of the column series.